 The dues as established by the Association from time to time shall be deducted from the salary of each Member.

-14.05 No later than thirty (30) calendar days after such deductions are made, a list of the names of the Members from whose salaries deductions have been made and the amount deducted from each together with a cheque for the total amount deducted shall be remitted to the Treasurer of the Association.
+14.05 No later than thirty (30) calendar days after such deductions are made, a list of the names of the Members from whose salaries deductions have been made and the amount deducted from each, together with a cheque for the total amount deducted, shall be remitted to the the Association office.
 An annual statement of the Association dues which have been deducted from his/her salary during the calendar year shall be provided to each Member on his/her T4 Income Tax slip by February 28 each year.

 14.06 The Association shall advise Human Resources in writing of any changes in the dues of the Association one month in advance of the date on which the change is to become effective.

-14.07 In the event the Association receives dues on account of an employee who is not a Member, or if on account of a Member in excess of the amount required, the Employer agrees to reimburse or credit the employee as the case may be, for the amount received in error by the Association and shall deduct such amount from the following month's cheque to the Treasurer of the Association.
-The Employer shall not be held liable for the wrongful deduction of money for Association dues resulting from an error in the Association's instruction.
+14.07 In the event the Association receives dues on behalfof an employee who is not a Member, or in dues received are in excess of the amount required on behalf of a Member, the Employer agrees to reimburse or credit the employee as the case may be, for the amount received in error by the Association, and shall deduct such amount from the following month's cheque to the Association.
+The Employer shall not be held liable for the wrongful deduction of money for Association dues resulting from an error in the Association's instructions to the Employer.

 14.08 Officers of the Association